- Classic look retained

 A typical car is redesigned every few years.
 The 2019 Mercedes-Benz G-Class is not a typical car.
 Not by a long shot.

-In its first complete renovation, ever, we give the 2019 G-Class a 7.8 out of 10.
+In its first complete renovation, ever, we give the 2019 G-Class a 6.6 out of 10, with a huge hit taken in fuel economy scores.
 (Read more about how we rate cars.)